KibokoDao-Africa/dApp-starter-kit/README.md

 └── README.md
 ```

-NB: The file structure of the `Main` branch is a bit different from the file structure of the `metamask-wallet` branch
+NB: The file structure of the `wagmi-wallet` branch is a bit different from the file structure of the `metamask-wallet` branch

 Sample contract is found in `contracts/SimpleStorage.sol`